 The following leaflets can be downloaded.
 Alternatively, you can call in and collect them.

-The Christchurch Chiropractic Centre is actively engaged in research and collating data to identify more closely the specific conditions that respond best to our approach.
+Davies Chiropractic is actively engaged in research and collating data to identify more closely the specific conditions that respond best to our approach.

 More recently, the Bone and Joint Task Force on Neck Pain and its Associated Disorders (Haldeman et al, Spine 2008; 33-S) reported that; "Manual therapy is among the group of treatments that have the best results for Whiplash Associated Disorders, particularly as part of management on regaining function and returning to work as soon as possible."

 In particular Hermits EL et al say: "Our best evidence synthesis suggests that therapies involving manual therapy and exercise are more effective than alternative strategies for patients with neck pain".
 Treatment of neck pain: non-invasive interventions.
 Results of Bone and Joint Decade 2000-2010 Task Force on Neck Pain and its Associated Disorders.
 Spine 2008; 33: S123-152.